hpcuantwerpen/UAntwerpen-modules/docs/docs-mkdocs/design_decisions.md

 -   The latter implies that we will need a double tree of modules

     -   One follows very strictly the Lmod hierarchy rules.
-Only one module at any level of this tree can be present in the `MODULEPATH`.
+Only one directory at any level of this tree can be present in the `MODULEPATH`.
 This tree is called the **infrastructure modules**.